Using a 2nd IMU

 Benefits of a 2nd IMU

 Nowadays advanced brushless gimbal controllers provide 2nd IMU support, but there are marked differences in how and to what extend the 2nd IMU is used.
-The STorM32 controller is - to the best of the knowledge of the firmware author - unique in that it provides (i) a stable operation with the 2nd IMU above the yaw motor and (ii) a distortion rejection for the yaw axis also in the pan/follow mode.
-Usually these features would require the installation of a poti or angle encoder on yaw.
+The STorM32 controller is - to the best of the knowledge of the firmware author - unique in that it provides (i) a stable operation with the 2nd IMU above the yaw motor and (ii) a disturbance rejection for the yaw axis also in the pan/follow mode.
+Usually these features would require the installation of a poti or angle encoder on the yaw axis.

 The benefits provided by the STorM32's 2nd IMU support are

-- stable operation of the 2nd IMU above the yaw axis without deterioration over time due to gyro drift
+- stable operation of the 2nd IMU above the yaw axis, without deterioration with time due to gyro drift (the gimbal doesn't freak out after some time)

-- returns to the correct yaw orientation after an external distortion, also when in pan/follow mode
+- can return to correct yaw orientation after an external disturbance, also when in pan/follow mode

-These features were demonstrated in this video for an early test version of the firmware (the features became better since then):
+Some of these features were demonstrated in this video for an early test version of the firmware (may not reflect current behavior):